Nutlope/pdftochat/README.md

 - [ ] Add an initial message with sample questions or just add them as bubbles
 - [ ] Add a trash icon for folks to delete PDFs and implement delete functionality
 - [ ] Add an option to get answers as lists or paragraphs
+- [ ] Save chats for each user to get back to later
 - [ ] Use an observability tool to better understand how people are using the site
 - [ ] Clean up and customize how the PDF viewer looks
 - [ ] Bring up a message to compress PDFs if they're beyond 10MB or accept more